manchestercoffeearchive/manchestercoffeearchive.github.io/freezing-coffee.md

 ### Preserve coffee at its peak flavour

 Freezing avoids the issue of coffee going stale.
 If you know you won’t use a full bag within the peak window of flavour, freezing allows you to continue to enjoy the coffee at its optimum taste.
-For consistency, at MCA we aim to freeze coffee at 7-10 days past roast, which means that when the coffee is used it should taste approximately the same as when it was initially frozen.
+For consistency, at MCA we aim to freeze coffee at ~10 days past roast, effectively capturing the flavour of the coffee at that point in time.

 However, finding the optimum time to freeze coffee will depend on the optimum rest period for the specific coffee, and this can vary considerably.
 Lighter roasts in particular may taste best 2, 3 or more weeks after roast and it is worth considering this when choosing when to freeze a particular coffee.
 Roasters with a lighter roasting style such as Lüna, La Cabra and Talormade have noted that their coffees can taste good up to 3 months past roast, and the peak flavour may be several weeks past roast.
 Alexander Mills has written about this in more detail in his [blog](https://alexandermills.ca/blog/light-vs-dark-roast).